-Indicator Title 5.4.1 Percentage of certificates of appointment issued bankruptcy matters within 10 days from receipt of all i documents Definition This indicator measures the issuing of appointment certific documents (includes provisional & final appointments) to t and liquidators in bankrupt estates to enable the appointer proceed with the administration of the estate of the insolve or company within 10 days after the applicant has lodged necessary documents. truste es e to ent pe rson Source/Collection of Data Masters office reports and registers.
-Method of Calculation Percentage = (number of certificates of appointment in all bankruptcy matters issued within 10 days from receipt of all required documents /number of certificates of appointment in all bankruptcy matters issued) 100.
+Indicator Title 5.4.1 Percentage of certificates of appointment issubankruptcy matters within 10 days from receipt of a documents Definition This indicator measures the issuing of appointment cerdocuments (includes provisional & final appointments) and liquidators in bankrupt estates to enable the appoint proceed with the administration of the estate of the inscord company within 10 days after the applicant has lodginecessary documents. to truste ntee to olvent pe erson Source/Collection of Data Masters office reports and registers.
+Method of Calculation Percentage = (number of certificates of appointment in bankruptcy matters issued within 10 days from receipt required documents /number of certificates of appointments bankruptcy matters issued) 100. of all II